spacedvoid/connection/src/main/docs/module.md

 Because of the properties above, the inheritance tree isolates immutable collections from mutable(remove-only) collections;
 immutable collections cannot be assigned to a mutable collection kind, and vice versa.

-## From Kotlin, to Kotlin (or: Adapters)
+## Adapters

-Adapters are extension methods that convert between Kotlin collections and Connections.
+Adapters are extension methods that convert between Kotlin collections and Connection.

-Adapters that convert Kotlin collections to Connections are:
+Adapters that convert Kotlin collections to Connection are:

 | Target kind | Extension method         |
 |-------------|--------------------------|